 The ELMA365 distribution package includes the following components:

 - ELMA365-DBs.
 A package to install databases (PostgreSQL, MongoDB, Redis, RabbitMQ, and S3 Minio) to the Kubernetes cluster.
 Installing this package is optional.
 You can use external components for more convenient administration and backup.
-Read more in the Connect to external databases article.
+Read more in the Preapare external databases section.

 - ELMA365.
 The ELMA365 application (a set of ELMA365 microservices).